dice-group/IGUANA/docs/usage/queries.md

 ## Query Format

-A query can be anything: SPARQL, SQL, a whole book if you need to.
+A query can be anything: SPARQL, SQL, or a whole book if you need to.
 The queries can be provided in different formats:

 - one file with:
   - one query per line
-  - multi line queries, separated by a separator line
+  - multi-line queries, separated by a separator line
 - a folder with query files; one query per file

 The format is configured using the `format` parameter.